dtonhofer/prolog_notes/swipl_notes/about_documentation/README.md

 - `pllib(library)` markup should linkify the result.
 - The PDF should have live links, as is done in papers.
 - The LaTeX `include{filename}` command doesn't work properly.
 Actually the filename is subject to macro expansion even when enclosed in `{}`, so predref's are appearing in the pathname if there is an underscore in the pathname etc. Jesus Christ!
 - OTOH, files are enormous, e.g. everything about "extensions" is in a single "extensions.doc", everything about builtins is in a single "builtins.doc".
-It might be profitable to cut up these files into a more manageable hierarchy of subfiles..
+It might be profitable to cut up these files into a more manageable hierarchy of subfiles.
+Currently the text is hard to navigate (a folding editor and folding markup in the TeX file might help).
 It's a matter of preference I guess.

 **Maybe these should be exploited for ASCII graphics improvements**